nemesiscontreras/python-script/README.md

-1. Download and Open the test.py file in the terminal by using the command
+1. Download the python-script folder to a directory of your choice (i.e Desktop, Downloads, Documents etc) Navigate to that directory using the cd command

 ```cd```